-Partners are Yorkshire Water and the Environment Agency with and Natural England and the University of Leeds sitting on the Steering Group.
+Partners are Yorkshire Water and the Environment Agency with Natural England and the University of Leeds sitting on the Steering Group.

 We work with these organisations and individuals (including dedicated volunteers) to record and map the presence of invasive species and the management being undertaken.
 Using this information, and with the support of our partners and volunteers, we are creating a long term, sustainable way of working for tackling those found along our waterways.
 YISF offer a variety of roles to fit different motivations for volunteering and to meet the different needs of the forum.
 All volunteers are given an initial workshop which educates them on good biosecurity practice (linking into the GB Non-Native Species Secretariat’s ‘Check, Clean, Dry’ campaign), INNS identification and Yorkshire Wildlife Trust’s health and safety policies and processes.